-- Education Commission of the States: Enhancing STEM in P-3 Education This Policy Guide, informed by experts in early education and STEM fields, identifies policies and actions a state can adopt to bring STEM opportunities to pre-K through third-grade students (Atchison, Zinth, & Weyer, 2020). - The Role of Books and Reading in STEM: An Overview of the Benefits for Children and the Opportunities to Enhance the field STEM Next and The Molina Foundation have extensive experience working with early childhood centers, after-school programs and K-12 campuses throughout the nation (Popov, Tinkler, Tore, & Meschen, 2017).
+- National Center on Improving Literacy (NCIL) Resource Repository NCIL is funded by the U.S. Department of Education and provides access to evidence-based approaches that can be used to screen, identify, and teach students with literacy-related disabilities. - Regional Educational Laboratory (REL)- Resource Roundup: Supporting early literacy development The following link includes a collection of resources from the REL network and WWC on early literacy development (Wackwitz, 2019). - Education Commission of the States: Enhancing STEM in P-3 Education This Policy Guide, informed by experts in early education and STEM fields, identifies policies and actions a state can adopt to bring STEM opportunities to pre-K through third-grade students (Atchison, Zinth, & Weyer, 2020). - The Role of Books and Reading in STEM: An Overview of the Benefits for Children and the Opportunities to Enhance the field - STEM Next and The Molina Foundation have extensive experience working with early childhood centers, after-school programs and K-12 campuses throughout the nation (Popov, Tinkler, Tore, & Meschen, 2017).
 They have seen that the strongest STEM educational programs interweave literacy-rich materials with hands-on investigation and experimentation.
-Among the findings in the enclosed 31-page report: - To learn STEM vocabulary, students need multiple exposures to target words and opportunities to engage in reading, writing, and speaking practice. - o There is a lack of culturally and linguistically relevant STEM books for underserved children. - Although limited, there are strong programs, organizations, and materials that are helping bridge the gap between STEM and literacy. - West Virginia Tiered System of Support (WVTSS): The West Virginia Department of Education (WVDE) is committed to ensuring equitable education opportunities that include high-quality resources, strategies, and practices.
-The West Virginia Tiered System of Support (WVTSS) is a framework which suggests flexible use of resources to provide relevant and appropriate academic, behavioral, and mental health support to enhance learning for all students. - What Works Clearinghouse (WWC) WWC serves as a "source of scientific evidence on education programs, products, practices, and policies," including those specific to the area of literacy.
+Among the findings in the enclosed 31-page report: - Students need multiple exposures to target words and opportunities to engage in reading, writing, and speaking practice. to learn STEM vocabulary. - o There is a lack of culturally and linguistically relevant STEM books for underserved children. - Although limited, there are strong programs, organizations, and materials which help bridge the gap between STEM and literacy. - West Virginia Tiered System of Support (WVTSS): The West Virginia Department of Education (WVDE) is committed to ensuring equitable education opportunities that include high-quality resources, strategies, and practices.
+The West Virginia Tiered System of Support (WVTSS) is a framework that suggests flexible use of resources to provide relevant and appropriate academic, behavioral, and mental health support to enhance learning for all students. - What Works Clearinghouse (WWC) WWC serves as a "source of scientific evidence on education programs, products, practices, and policies," including those specific to the area of literacy.
 The following link provides access to the research findings on several literacy practices and programs.